Best things to do in Namibia – My 5 favourite things

 1. Endless Space and Solitude in Namibia – Best things to do in Namibia

-Don’t go to Namibia if you’re agoraphobic, with its wide-open spaces and endless horizons, there is an incredible sense of space.
+Don’t go to Namibia if you’re agoraphobic.
+With its wide-open spaces and endless horizons, there is an incredible sense of space.
 At times you may feel a little insignificant.
 As soon as I’m out into the wilds of Namibia, wherever it may be, I feel the shackles of everyday living released from my soul.
 I love this feeling.
 This was particularly true after COVID.
 I remember getting out of my 4×4 vehicle, standing in the middle of a dirt road (there were no other vehicles for miles around), and simply raising my arms to the air.
 I could turn for 360 degrees and not see a single sign that indicated a human presence, it was a pure stark middle of nowhere experience.

 2. Quirky Lodges